kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 <small>(List taken from [here](https://www.schwarzassociates.com/what-is-the-mutual-learning-approach/))</small>

 # Conclusion

-To fully answer the question about an agile mindset, we need to understand what a mindset is and how it impacts us.
+**To fully answer the question about an agile mindset**, we need to understand what a mindset is and how it impacts us.
 A Mindset is the combination of assumptions and values which drive our behaviors, which in turn produce our results - individually, as a team and as a company.